How PCB Software Performance Affects the Layout of Power Planes and Ground Planes

-Hang on, we’re about to take a trip down memory lane that will give you some background history on PCB planes and how software performance has affected their creation.
+Hang on, we’re about to take a trip down memory lane that will give you some background history on PCB design software in planes and how software performance has affected their creation.
 Our goal is to expose some of the plain facts about planes so that you can plainly see how all of these planes work together today.
 Are you with me?
 Good, then I’ve got some ‘splaining to do.

 A brief history of the plane